wrestling-with-johners/website-source/_posts/wrestling-with-johners/videos/2022-08-23-The Legacy of SummerSlam 92 30 Years On An Interview with Findlay Martin.markdown

 ---
 layout: post
-title: "Findlay Martin Interview (The Legacy of SummerSlam '92)"
+title: "The Legacy of SummerSlam '92 (30 Years On) An Interview with Findlay Martin"
 date: 2022-08-23
 categories: videos wrestling-with-johners
 author: john